We’re reopening our museums

 Fireplace with corner settle, white painted wood, with mantelpiece and lead-covered fender, from Dunglass Castle, Dunbartonshire, designed by Charles Rennie Mackintosh, Glasgow, 1900

-Settle of green-stained ashwood decorated with a beaten lead panel depicting three peacocks, and with two upright panels of cream linen, each with a blue stencilled design.
-Settle designed by Charles Rennie Mackintosh and made by J. & W. Guthrie, Glasgow, 1895.
-Lead panel possibly by Margaret Macdonald Mackintosh.
-Exhibited with the Arts and Crafts Exhibition Society, 1896, and later given to John Macdonald of Dunglass Castle, Bowling, Dunbartonshire.
-Linen panels replaced with copies around 1990.
+Settle of green-stained ashwood decorated with a beaten lead panel depicting three peacocks and two upright panels of cream linen, each with a blue stencilled design (replaced with copies around 1990), exhibited with the Arts and Crafts Exhibition Society, 1896: Scottish, Glasgow, designed by Charles Rennie Mackintosh and made by J. & W. Guthrie, lead panel possibly by Margaret Macdonald Mackintosh, 1895

-Beaten lead frame with an abstract art nouveau design, containing a reproduction of The Walk by Mattthijs Maris, the frame by Margaret Macdonald Mackintosh, c.
-1900
+Beaten lead frame with an abstract art nouveau design, containing a reproduction of The Walk by Mattthijs Maris, the frame by Margaret Macdonald Mackintosh: Scottish, Glasgow, c.
+1900.

 'Summer', a cream coloured gesso panel in a white wood frame, depicting in low relief a woman looking upwards to four naked children, signed 'Margaret Macdonald Mackintosh 1904', Glasgow, 1904